 Please note: This post contains affiliate links.

-As we prepare to move into 2022, I want to encourage you and your team to take some time to look back before moving forward.
+As we prepare to move into a new ministry year, I want to encourage you and your team to take some time to look back before moving forward.

 Today we’re going to talk about taking time to pause, ponder, and pray.